Sumatra, Indonesia

 stratovolcano

-Kerinci is the highest volcano in Sumatra, and one of its most active.
+Kerinci is the highest volcano in Indonesia, and one of its most active.
 The volcano contains a deep 600-m-wide summit crater often partially filled by a small crater lake.
 Kerinci Seblat National Park is the largest protected area for the Asian tapir (Malayan Tapir) Tapirus indicus.

 Kerinci volcano has been the source of numerous moderate explosive eruptions since its first recorded eruption on 1838.
 Historical eruptions have VEI of 1-2.